-The Trek includes Bluetooth for listening to Bluetooth headsets.
-(HumanWare recommends the bone conduction headsets to avoid blocking your ears while traveling)
+The Trek includes Bluetooth for listening with Bluetooth headsets.
+(HumanWare recommends the bone conduction headsets to avoid blocking your ears while traveling.)

-Users can also use headsets with control keys to modify the volume, and perform commands related to book playback or GPS navigation.
-We use map data from TomTom which will be updated on a regular bases.
+Users can also use headsets with control keys to modify the volume and perform commands related to book playback or GPS navigation.
+We use map data from TomTom which will be updated on a regular basis.